jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 Source: https://www.youtube.com/watch?v=ILsA4nyG7I0&list=PLVZqlMpoM6kaJX_2lLKjEhWI0NlqHfqzp

-Note: This video explains very well, how an neural network basically works.
+Note: This video explains very well how a CNN works.

 ---

-# What about color images and multi-channels?
+# What about color images and multi-channel?

 <img src="vl3/colored_convolution.gif" alt="This image is in /static" width="50%">

 The given concepts can also be extended to multiple channels.
-Now each filter exists of multiple kernels added together
+Now each filter exists of multiple kernels added together.

-The convolutions of the second convolutional layer as the combination of the convolved output of the first layer.
+The convolutions of the second convolutional layer are the combination of the convolved output of the first layer.
 Compared to the image above:

 Instead of having for example 3 channels (R,G,B), the output of the first convolution may have 16,32 or 128 or many more channels.
-For each filter of the first convolutional layer there is one channel output.
+For each filter of the first convolutional layer, there is one channel output.
 Source: Saha (2018)

 ---